Retro Rocket OS

 INPUT NAME$

-• INPUT waits for you to type a line and press Enter, then stores it in a variable.
+• INPUT waits for you to type something

 ELSE